Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • Reduce if you feel more gas, cramps, or loose stools

-Portion Cautions For People Above Forty
+Portion Cautions for People Above Forty

 As you get older, your gut can become more sensitive to certain foods, especially sour or heavy dairy.